bengrunfeld/study-notes/redux.md

 # Redux

+## TLDR;

+### Actions

+Actions are payloads of information that send data from your application to your store.
+They are the only source of information for the store.
+You send them to the store using `store.dispatch()`.
+An action is simply a plain object that described *what happened*.
+E.g. Dave liked post 23571.

+### Action Creators

+Action creators are functions that return an action (hence creating them).

+### Reducers

+Reducers specify how the application's state should change in response to an action.
+Reducers take the `previous state` and an `action` as params, and then uses those to create and return a `new state` (aka the next state).
+Reducers must stay pure - i.e. no side effects - calling it with the same inputs many times should produce the same output.

+    (previousState, action) => newState

+What not to do in reducers:

+* Mutate its arguments;
+* Perform side effects like API calls and routing transitions;
+* Call non-pure functions, e.g. Date.now() or Math.random().

+### Stores

+The Store is the object that brings `reducers` and `actions` together.
+You only have a single store in a Redux app.
+It has the following responsibilities:

+* Holds application state;
+* Allows access to state via `getState()`;
+* Allows state to be updated via `dispatch(action)`;
+* Registers listeners via `subscribe(listener)`;
+* Handles unregistering of listeners via the function returned by `subscribe(* listener)`

+To create a store:

+    let store = createStore(combinedReducers, [initialState])

+### The Redux LifeCycle

+#### 1. You call store.dispatch(action)

+#### 2. The Redux store calls the reducer function you gave it.

+The store will pass two arguments to the reducer: the current state tree and the action.

+#### 3. The root reducer (combinedReducers) may combine the output of multiple reducers into a single state tree.

+When you emit an action, combinedReducers will call all the reducers you listed with it.
+It will then combine all sets of results into a single state tree (e.g. a state object).

+#### 4. The Redux store saves the complete state tree returned by the root reducer (combinedReducers).

+This new tree is now the next state of your app!
+Every listener registered with `store.subscribe(listener)` will now be invoked; listeners may call `store.getState()` to get the current state.

+Now, the UI can be updated to reflect the new state.
+If you use bindings like React Redux, this is the point at which `component.setState(newState)` is called.

+## About Redux

 Redux is an implementation of the Flux architectural pattern.

 A big difference between Redux and Flux is that Redux only has one store.
 You cannot use multiple stores.